lhydl/ip/docs/README.md

 1. The task number parameter of the `delete` and `done` command cannot be empty.
 1. The task name and time parameter of the `deadline` and `event` command cannot be empty.
 1. The keyword parameter of the `find` command cannot be empty.
+1. When finding tasks by a keyword, the tasks returned to the found-list have the same task number as the ones in the original task list.
 1. The application auto saves the task list whenever there is a change of tasks in the task list.
 1. The application auto loads the previously saved task list when it runs.